-The refugee and asylum seekers' situation in Israel throughout 2003 and 2004 has been enmeshed within the efforts made by the local authorities to reduce the number of "illegal workers" in the country.
+The refugee and asylum seekers' situation in Israel throughout these last years has been enmeshed within the efforts made by the local authorities to reduce the number of "illegal workers" in the country.
 This policy has increased dramatically the number of asylum requests received by UNHCR in Jerusalem from about 60 - 100 a month to up to 40 - 60 a day, thus the need to intervene constantly to assure protection for people who are in any of the stages of their refugee status determination.
 Since 2002, refugee status is being granted by the Israeli National Status Granting board (NSGB), a special body created within the Minister of the Interior upon the recommendation of the Inter-ministerial Committee (Justice, Foreign Affairs and Interior).
 The UNHCR office, at the request of the government, receives and sorts asylum seeker requests, interviews individual cases, gathers information, assesses the cases and makes recommendations to the NSGB.
-UNHCR intervenes with authorities to prevent "refoulment," supporting asylum seeker claims and ensuring that the government grants temporary asylum for special cases.